SimonDosda/SimonDosda.github.io/_posts/2021-09-19-blog-github-pages-7-analytics.markdown

 ![Add Website](/assets/images/2021-09-19-add-website.png)

-Click then on `get tracking code` to get the script line to add in your website head.
+Click then on `get tracking code` to get the script line to add to your website head.

 ![Add Traking Code](/assets/images/2021-09-19-umami-traking-code.gif)